malcprentice/malcprentice.github.io/Resources-TOEFLIntegratedSpeaking.md

 ### Example
 * See ETS Official Guide, track 24 (p300), 49, and 70
 *
-* Example 1 (possibly old style): In this set of materials, the reading passage is a message about a teacher retiring, and in the listening two students react to it.
+* Example 1 (old style with really overlon introduction): In this set of materials, the reading passage is a message about a teacher retiring, and in the listening two students react to it.
 The reading passage is a message from the university president about the retirement of Dr Hiroko Suzuki, at the end of Spring Semester, after 50 years.
 It also describes her career as a grad student and professor in the psychology department, where she was known for her dedication to students, and for writing many books and articles.
 In the listening passage, two students express surprise about the message.
 The woman wanted to take the Dr Suzuki's class, because her father had studied with the professor 30 years ago and said it was good.
 As a result, she will probably try to take at least one class next semester, because it will be their last chance.

-* In this set of materials, the reading passage is a letter about student health services, and in the listening two students react to it.
-The reading passage gives two suggestions to fix health centre issues with wait times and unavailability on the weekend.
-The letter gives two suggestions.
-The first is to hire more doctors so that students can be treated more quickly.
-The second is to open on weekends, so that more time slots are available if something happens then.
-In the listening passage, two students discuss the message.
-The man disagrees with the suggestions.
-He notes that there is nowhere to put any new doctors they do hire, because the health centre building is too small.
-In addition he points out that many students aren't on campus at the weekend, so opening on the weekend would have no point.

 ## Q3 RLS Lecture